-When kimchi passes its prime, it tastes too sour for us to eat as a side dish.
+When kimchi passes its prime, it turns too sour for us to enjoy it as a side dish.
 Don't despair.
 Home-made kimchi never goes wasted.
-With old kimchi, you can make savory pancakes, soup, or stir-fried rice.
+With old kimchi, you can make savory pancakes, soup, or a stir-fried rice.

-In this recipe, Kimchi's sourness was perfectly balanced with the sweetness of onions, carrots, bell peppers, and asparagus.
+In this recipe, Kimchi's sourness is perfectly balanced with the sweetness of onions, carrots, bell peppers, and asparagus.
 If you like kimchi, I encourage you to try this dish.
-You will discover distinct flavors that only cooked kimchi provide.
+You will discover distinct flavors that only cooked kimchi can provide.

 Ingredients (4-5 servings)

 One small potato (julienned and soaked in cold water)